-Connecting families with In Home Care Service Providers for their education and care needseligibility and suitability criteria applicable
+Connecting families with In Home Care Service Providers for their education and care needseligibility criteria applicable

 What is In Home Care?

-In Home Care (IHC) is an approved child care for children in the family home created under the Australian Government’s new child care package that commenced 2nd July 2018.
+In Home Care (IHC) is an approved [education and care education] for children in the family home created under the Australian Government’s new child care package that commenced 2nd July 2018.
 IHC supports families’ workforce participation and early childhood education and care requirements.

 Families unable to access Centre-Based Long Day Care, Family Day Care and Outside School Hours Care because of their unique circumstances may be able to access education and care provided in the family home through IHC to support their workforce participation.